GHOST-FACE-TLI/freemarket_sample_64a/README.md

 - belongs_to :medium_category
 - belongs_to :small_category
 - belongs_to :brand
-- has_one :condition
+- belongs_to :condition
-- has_one :postage
+- belongs_to :postage
-- has_one :shipping-day
+- belongs_to :shipping-day
-- has_one :price
 - belongs_to :user
 - has_many :goods
 - has_many :evaluations
-- has_one :status
+- belongs_to :status